amina-safdar/Sally-Hart-Lightbox/README.md

 # Sally-Hart-Modal
-Sally Hart Lightbox is a website developed to demonstrate my ability to code responsive lightboxes and modals using CSS and jQuery.
+Sally Hart Lightbox is a website developed to demonstrate responsive lightboxes and modals using CSS and jQuery.

 ## URL